Local mesh refinement sensor for the lattice Boltzmann method: Introduction

-In this work, we propose a novel method to find zones that might require a local finer resolution, based on an anticipation of how the ratio between off--equilibrium and equilibrium parts of the velocity distribution functions converges towards the Knudsen number ($\KN$).
-In the convective rescaling, the Knudsen number is simply a constant, independent of the level of grid refinement.
-The novelties of our approach reside in the fact that we do not have to perform several simulations to estimate the local errors and that it also provides an estimation of the degree of refinement needed.
+In the present work, a novel sensor is proposed, which is computed from the populations available on a given cell and is therefore fully local.
+It detects the need for further mesh refinement based on an expectation of how the ratio between off-equilibrium and equilibrium parts of the velocity distribution functions converges towards the global Knudsen number ($\KN$).
+In convective scaling, the Knudsen number is simply a constant, independent of the level of grid refinement.
+As discussed in Section~\ref{sec:algorithm}, this sensor has a clear physical interpretation: deviations of the locally computed Knudsen number from its theoretical value must be compensated by a finer resolution.

-The structure of this document is as follows.
-We start by briefly introducing the LBM in order to define all the theoretical concepts and notations in Section~\ref{sec_lbm}.
-Then, in Section~\ref{sec:algorithm}, we present the generic concepts of our criterion for automatic refinement.
-A numerical validation for the 2d lid-driven cavity is provided in Section~\ref{sec_numerics}, and Section~\ref{sec_conclusion} provides a conclusion and a discussion of future work.